-Welcome to our Soka University Observatory Page!
-Our observatory, located at our beautiful Soka University of America campus in Aliso Viejo, CA was made possible by the generosity of Luis Nieves.
-We plan to name it the Luis Nieves Observatory at Soka University to honor his generous gift.
-The telescope will be operational this summer, and is currently in the installation and testing phase.
+Welcome to the website for the Nieves Observatory at Soka University of America!
+Our observatory, located at our beautiful Soka University of America campus in Aliso Viejo, CA was made possible by the generosity of the Luis and Linda Nieves Family Foundation, who made a gift to Soka University of America.
+We have named it the Nieves Observatory at Soka University of America to honor this generous gift.
+The telescope is now operational, and the dedication ceremony for the observatory is scheduled for October 12, 2019, with evening stargazing community events for Soka University students, staff, faculty and friends to follow soon.
 Some photos of the telescope are below.

-The QE of our CCD peaks at around 95% – which should provide amazing efficiency.
+The telescope and operating system offer the latest technologies for both synchronous observing and robotic or scripted observing for research projects.
 We welcome collaborative projects from astronomers from around the world – and our telescope will be operable remotely and can be scripted using the ACP operating system.
 We are eager to work on research projects with international collaborators and provide opportunities for our SUA students to get to know and work with other undergraduates from around the world.
 For more information, please email Prof. Bryan Penprase at email@example.com.